How to Use the Frances Guide Qbank to Pass Your Adult-Gerontology Acute Care (AGACNP) Certification Exam

 What is the most important way to use the Frances Guide?

-In addition to reviewing the Frances Guide, it is critical that you use the Frances Guide Qbank to truly learn the material to pass the AGACNP Certification Exam.
+In addition to reviewing the Frances Guide, it is critical that you use the Francis Guide Qbank to truly learn the material to pass the AGACNP Certification Exam.

 What is the Frances Guide Qbank?

 Take all of the content from the AGACNP Frances Guide and turn it into questions and comprehensive explanations, and you’ve got the Frances Guide Qbank.
 This Qbank allows you to benefit from retrieval practice and the testing effect to get the best chance of passing the AGACNP Certification Exam.

 See for yourself:

 A 36-year-old man presents to the emergency department with complaints of abdominal pain and diarrhea that started 1 week ago.
 He reports no significant prior medical history.
 On physical exam, he is tender to palpation in the left lower quadrant of his abdomen.
 Plain radiographs of the abdomen show thumb printing in the transverse colon.
 Based on the information provided, what does the thumbprint sign suggest?